olivierhagolle/Start_maja/Readme.md

 For more information about MAJA methods, please read : http://www.cesbio.ups-tlse.fr/multitemp/?p=6203

 ## What's new in this version (v1.0 2017/10/20)
 Following discovery of errors in previous version, we went through all the files and found other updates to make.
-If most files have been updated, differences in the results are quite small compared to results obtained from version below.
+If most files have been updated, differences in the results are quite small (<0.001 in reflectance) compared to results obtained from version 0.9.

+We have also set-up [an internal repository](http://tully.ups-tlse.fr/olivier/gipp/tree/master) containing parameters for all sensors actually processed by MAJA, includng Venµs and LANDSAT 8.
+This repository will be updated more frequently.

-## What's new in version of (2017/10/02)
+## What's new in version of (v0.9 2017/10/02)
 - this version of start_maja works with both S2A and S2B
 - we have found errors, especially regarding water vapour, in the parameters we provided in the "GIPP_nominal" folder.
 These parameters have been removed and we strongly advise you to do the same.
 - we have updated the parameters and provided them for both S2A and S2B in the folder GIPP_S2AS2B